 We are committed to the animal population of Marshall - investigating cruelty, neglect, and abandonment reports and prosecuting when necessary.

-The Animal Control staff are responsible to pick up all stray dogs within the City Limits of Marshall and we receive all the unwanted dogs and cats, puppies, and kittens from all of Marshall, Harrison County, and sometimes animals from Marion and Panola Counties.
+The Animal Control staff are responsible to pick up all stray dogs within the City Limits of Marshall and we receive all the unwanted dogs and cats, puppies, and kittens from all of Marshall and Harrison County.
 As a ’high-volume, full-service’ shelter we receive every animal, in any condition, for any reason, from whoever brings it in.
 You can see some of our adoptable pets by following us on Facebook.

 We are always looking for avenues to get these pets out ’on a leash’, so we work with a multitude of rescue groups who help us in this venture.